evelyn0414/FedEE/README.md

 To switch between datasets, only the import statements and definitions in the beginning need to be changed (see the annotation).

-The trained models and training logs of server&client performance in each round are stored in `./cks/`.
-However PAMAP2 and ISIC2019 model checkpoints are not included in the submission as they are too large.
+The trained models and training logs of server&client performance in each round are stored in `PFL/cks/`.

-The config of Heart-Disease and ISIC2019 is imported from the FLamby benchmark.
-That of PAMAP2 is defined in `har_config.py`.
+The config of ISIC2019 is imported from the FLamby benchmark.
+The config of PAMAP2 is defined in `har_config.py`, config of PhysioNet-2016 is defined in `audio_config.py`.